Exporting a Subset of your Data to a GEDCOM File

 If your data does not have any multimedia, you are done and can transmit the "Subset.ged" file to your friend.

 If your exported data has multimedia and you want to transmit the multimedia along with the file, you should continue to the next step as your best hope of transmitting multimedia objects.
-Note: if you intend to reopen the file in GEDitCOM II on the same computer, you can skip the next step even if you have multimedia, because GEDitCOM II will be able to read the multimedia from this first export.
+Note: if you intend to reopen the file in GEDitCOM II or GEDitCOM on the same computer, you can skip the next step even if you have multimedia, because both GEDitCOM II and GEDitCOM should be able to read the multimedia from this first export.

 Including Multimedia Files with the Transmitted Data